ashfame/facebook-like-thumbnail/readme.txt

 = How do I change the default image to be used? =

 Go to Settings > Facebook Like Thumbnail and enter URL to the default image you would like to use

+= When is the default image used? =

+When plugin can’t figure out the image to use in any context, then it will use the default image.

 = Why does it still show an incorrect thumbnail? =